Never Miss a Chance to Do the Most Good

 This institution is an equal opportunity provider.

-Para presentar una denuncia de discriminación, complete el Formulario de Denuncia de Discriminación del Programa del USDA, (AD-3027) que está disponible en línea en: http://www.ocio.usda.gov/sites/default/files/docs/2012/Spanish_Form_508_Compliant_6_8_12_0.pdf. y en cualquier oficina del USDA, o bien escriba una carta dirigida al USDA e incluya en la carta toda la información solicitada en el formulario.
-Para solicitar una copia del formulario de denuncia, llame al (866) 632-9992.
-Haga llegar su formulario lleno o carta al USDA por:
+Para presentar una queja de discriminación del programa, complete el Formulario de Queja de Discriminación del Programa del USDA (AD-3027) que se encuentra en línea en: http://www.ascr.usda.gov/complaint_filing_cust.html, y en cualquier oficina del USDA, o escriba una carta dirigida al USDA y proporcione en la carta toda la información solicitada en el formulario.
+Para solicitar una copia del formulario de queja, llame al (866) 632-9992.
+Envíe su formulario o carta completa al USDA por:

 1400 Independence Avenue, SW